-3. Assessment: Each term grade consists of two tasks: investigations, revision exercises, independent study units project work and a formal exam.
-At the end of the year students sit an End of Year exam, which covers all of the content studied throughout the year and contributes 20% to the overall grade.
-The remainder of the grade is made up from an average of the 3 terms, with term 3 being weighted slightly less than term 1 and 2 due to term 3 being that much shorter.
+3. Assessment: Each term consists of two tasks: investigations, revision exercises, independent study units or project work and a formal exam.
+At the end of the year students sit an End of Year exam, which covers all the contents studied throughout the year and contributes 30% to the overall grade.
+The remainder of the grade is made up from a combination of the 3 terms, with term 3 being weighted less than term 1 and 2 due to it being a shorter length.